The 2019 race will be held on Sunday 3rd November 2019. Pop the date in your diary.

 Time Limit: There will be an official time limit of 13 mins per mile (2 hours and 10 minutes overall).

-Transfers: these will available on the day or in advance by sending a Transfer Email no later than 21st October.
+Transfers: Unlike in previous year’s these will NOT be available on the day of the race.
+If you would like to transfer your place in this year’s race please do so in advance by sending a Transfer Email no later than Sunday 28th October.

 Results: Race results are being compiled by UK Results and will be available on both UK Results and NVRR Club websites.